hashicorp/design-system/website/docs/components/breadcrumb/partials/code/how-to-use.md

 ## How to use this component

-The breadcrumb is an application-level UI element, so it’s likely to be implemented once per application.
+The Breadcrumb is an application-level UI element, so it’s likely to be implemented once per application.

 ### Basic use